Rogue-1/HTB/Machines/Linux/Ambassador.md

 302      GET        2l        2w       54c http://10.129.51.253:3000/public/app/plugins/datasource => /public/app/plugins/datasource/
 ```

-Gave back a login screen, attempted login bypass with sql injection but had no luck.
+Accessing the site gave back a login screen, I attempted login bypass with sql injection but had no luck.

 ![image](https://user-images.githubusercontent.com/105310322/193699522-4de4729e-b5b5-4eb3-9ffd-d62293f07f64.png)

-Found an exploit for grafana that allowed you to read files.
-We can confirm the version of this grafana by looking at the bottom of the login screen.
+Instead there was a simple exlpoit for grafana that allowed you to read files.
+Which is really just an LFI.
+TO mkae sure it is vulnerable we can confirm the version of this grafana by looking at the bottom of the login screen.
 This shows that our version is 8.2.

 https://www.exploit-db.com/exploits/50581

+Running the exploit we can read any files we know are there and that we have access too.
+I was not able to grab much else but.....

 ```console
 └─$ python3 50581.py -H http://10.129.51.253:3000